-The applicable federal rate (AFR) refers to the minimum interest rate the Internal Revenue Service (IRS) requires for private loans or loans between family members.
+The term "applicable federal rate" (AFR) refers to the minimum interest rate that the Internal Revenue Service (IRS) requires for private loans or loans between family members.
+AFRs are the lowest interest rates that the IRS permits for private loans.

 Definition of Applicable Federal Rate

-AFRs are the lowest interest rates that the IRS permits for private loans.
-Every month, the IRS publishes a set of AFRs in Section 1274(d) of the Internal Revenue Code.
-They are based on data from market yields of marketable debts such as U.S. Treasury bills.
-In the event the interest rate on a private loan is less than the relevant AFR, the parties involved will face tax consequences.
+The IRS publishes a set of AFRs in Section 1274(d) of the Internal Revenue Code each month.
+They're based on data from market yields of marketable debts, such as U.S. Treasury bills.
+The parties involved will face tax consequences if the interest rate on a private loan is less than the relevant AFR.

-While traditional commercial loans focus on earning as much interest as possible and reducing the risk of default, private loans are designed to benefit the borrower.
-The AFR, however, puts a cap on how generous a private loan can be.
+Traditional commercial loans focus on earning as much interest as possible and reducing the risk of default, but private loans are designed to benefit the borrower.
+The AFR puts a cap on how generous the terms of a private loan can be.

 - Acronym: AFR